 An Album from Frank Lloyd Wright's Photographer

-Written by Pedro E. Guerrero; foreword by Martin Filler; afterword by Dixie Legler Guerrero
+Pedro E. Guerrero; foreword by Martin Filler; afterword by Dixie Legler Guerrero

 No photographer during renowned architect Frank Lloyd Wright’s lifetime was granted as much personal and professional access as his official photographer, Pedro E. Guerrero, who spent 20 years shooting Wright’s work, his homes and many key moments in his life.